crhaxx/Mistr-Lovu-bot/README.md

 nodemon -v
 ```

-If your nodemon version is low or you do not have nodemon installed yet, run the following command in your terminal to install nodemon globally:
+If your nodemon version is low or you do not have nodemon installed yet, run the following command in your terminal to install nodemon globally
 ```bash
 npm install -g nodemon
 ```